 The highest profile alternative to Google Play is definitely the Amazon Appstore, and it’s the default location for Amazon’s Kindle line of tablets.
-It offers a much smaller selection of apps and games, but everything has passed Amazon’s quality control standards.
+It offers a much smaller selection of apps and games than Google Play, but everything has passed Amazon’s quality control standards.
 It is polished and easy to use.

-For consumers, there are two obvious advantages to using the Amazon Appstore.
-The free app of the day promotion has featured some great premium apps.
+For consumers, there are two obvious advantages to using the Amazon Appstore, most notably the free app of the day promotion, which features great premium apps.
 You can also use the Test Drive feature to try out apps in your browser before you buy.

 You’ll find a huge repository of free apps here for various platforms including Android.
-It’s fairly basic, but apps are divided into categories and sub-categories to make it easier to find what you want.
+GetJar is fairly basic, but apps are divided into categories and sub-categories within the store to make it easier to find what you want.
 You’ll also find likes or dislikes and comments on each app from users.
-It can also connect with Facebook.
+GetJar can also connect with Facebook.
 On the downside, you will encounter sponsored recommendations, but they are clearly marked.

-GetJar’s clever draw is to offer premium apps to users for free to generate traffic and then monetize that traffic with advertising dollars.
-Developers might be tempted by the virtual currency tie-ins and the option to target new users with different kinds of promotions.
-It is possible to integrate GetJar Gold into your apps, and it has 50 million users.
-Be warned though, the submission process might take a while.
+GetJar’s clever draw is to offer premium apps to users for free to generate traffic, and then monetize that traffic with advertising dollars.
+App developers considering GetJar might be tempted by the virtual currency tie-ins, and the option to target new users with different kinds of promotions.
+Be warned, though, the submission process might take a while.

 There is probably a greater enticement for developers because Slide ME offers the chance to target a wider international audience.
-Apps are more likely to stand out because the choice is more refined.
+Apps are also more likely to be discovered, thanks to the search filter options.
 Developers can set prices and choose to offer their apps for free.
-There is also a Slide ME ad network.
-It is even possible to get a greater percentage of the revenue generated by your app with Slide ME, than the standard 70 percent you’ll get in most places.
+There is also a Slide ME ad network, and it is even possible to get a greater percentage of the revenue generated by your app with Slide ME — potentially more than the standard 70 percent you’ll get through most other app stores.

-The very specific focus of F-Droid is free and open source software (FOSS) Android apps.
-It’s pretty basic, but there is some categorization and the list is searchable.
-You’ll find a big selection of free apps here and they all promise no tracking, no ads, and no dependencies.
+The very specific focus of F-Droid is to offer free and open source software (FOSS) Android apps.
+It’s basic, but apps on the store are categorized, and the list is searchable.
+You’ll find a big selection of free apps here, all of which promise no tracking, no ads, and no dependencies.
 It’s worth checking out for free apps, especially if you support the open source movement.

-Most manufacturers try to entice people to use their own apps and services.
+Most manufacturers try to entice people to use their apps and services.
 Some companies, like Sony, with fingers in a lot of pies, want you to commit to their ecosystem of content.
 As the biggest and most successful Android device manufacturer around, Samsung has been offering a range of its own services and content on all of its devices, and that includes apps.
-The old app was Samsung Apps, but it has been replaced by S Suggest on all its Android devices.
-There is also a website that you can sign into and it enables you to browse apps and send them directly to your device.
+The old app was Samsung Apps, then it became S Suggest, and it was finally re-branded as Galaxy Apps in July 2014.
+There’s also a website that you can sign into, enabling you to browse apps and send them directly to your device.

-S Suggest is supposed to draw on a special algorithm to assess a bunch of data and throw up intelligent tailored recommendations for you.
-On the surface it appears to recommend the same old suspects.
-There are a lot of categories, and it’s a slightly different view of the mass of Android apps on offer, so it could help you find something new, but the search function is terrible.
+Galaxy Apps is supposed to draw on a special algorithm to assess a bunch of data and offer intelligently tailored recommendations for you.
+On the surface, however, it appears to recommend the same old suspects.
+Furthermore, the search options aren’t great.

-For developers there is a submission process that allows you to get your app certified.
+If you want to get your app on Galaxy Apps, there is a submission process to get your app certified.
 The income split is a standard 70/30, with 70 percent going to the developer and 30 percent for Samsung.
 As the number one smartphone manufacturer, with app distribution across 125 countries, it’s probably worth considering.

-This Android app market is for Android devices that couldn’t get Google certification, mainly tablets.
-It comes pre-installed on a number of devices from smaller manufacturers and it was created by Archos.
-There are almost 40,000 apps on offer and each one has been certified as compatible with specific devices.
-They are categorized and there’s even an adult section, which is PIN protected.
-You can also pay for apps using PayPal.
+AppsLib was created by Archos, and is the app marketplace for Android devices that couldn’t get Google certification, mainly tablets.
+It comes pre-installed on a number of devices from smaller manufacturers.
+There are almost 40,000 apps on offer, and each one has been certified as compatible with specific devices.
+They are categorized, and there’s even an adult section, which is PIN protected.
+You can also pay for apps using